Close

 The Northern Ireland Executive has the power to legislate on building safety, but progress has been affected by periods of political instability.

-The Northern Irish Department for Communities has formed an agreement with the Department for Levelling Up, Housing and Communities (DLUHC) which will allow buildings over 11 metres in Northern Ireland with unsafe cladding to apply for funding from the Cladding Safety Scheme in England.
+The Northern Irish Department for Communities has formed an agreement with the Department for Ministry of Housing, Communities and Local Government (MHCLG) which will allow buildings over 11 metres in Northern Ireland with unsafe cladding to apply for funding from the Cladding Safety Scheme in England.

 In January 2022, the Department of Finance in Northern Ireland launched a consultation on building control regulations, proposing changes to improve the energy performance of buildings.
 However, broader building safety reforms have been slower to materialise.